MiSTer-devel/PSX_MiSTer/README.md

 - single track only
 - no audio yet

-SPU    : 80%
+SPU    : 90%
-- requires second SDRAM for now
-- readback missing
+- DDR3 version can be improved